Day 37 - Foothills of the Pyrenees : Navarrenx to Aroue

 The two gentlemen who had been hiking ahead of us throughout the day

-said they were for hunting wild pigeons!
+said they were hunting wild pigeons!
 They really put the deer

-blinds we have back home in Ontario to shame.
+blinds we have back home in Ontario to shame since they are perched in the canopy of the trees.

-We passed an area where some logging was taking place, and encountered a new kind of warning sign.
-Apparenlty there is a fear of trees chasing after you here :)
+We passed an area where some logging was taking place and encountered a new kind of warning sign.
+Apparently, there is a fear of trees chasing after you here :)

 Once we emerged from the forested area